MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 1. In the portal locate the **az104-mg1** resource and select **Activity log**.
 The activity log provides insight into subscription-level events.

-1. Review the activites for role assignments.
+1. Review the activities for role assignments.
 The activity log can be filtered for specific operations.

     ![Screenshot of the Activity log page with configured filter.](../media/az104-lab02a-searchactivitylog.png)